AlexPoltak/vrs_cvicenie_3/README.md

 ```js
 void zoomOut()
 ```
-6. To set the center of the view to the center point of the trajectory and also set the zoom to maximum for showing the entire trajectory, call **setCenterAndMaxZoomForProject** on map QFrame:
+6. To set the center of the view to the center point of the trajectory and also set the zoom to maximum to display the entire trajectory, call **setCenterAndMaxZoomForProject** on map QFrame:
 ```js
 void MyMapControl::setCenterAndMaxZoomForProject()
 ```

 </details>

 ---

 </p>